anthonychu/melcher/content/draft/2019-10-16-1-Year-At-Microsoft/index.md

 ### Learning, things other than Azure

-So technical skilling and learning is super important - but Microsoft embraces a holistic approach and even the typically quite boring "standards of business conduct" (SBC) are epic.
+So technical skilling and learning are super important - but Microsoft embraces a holistic approach and even the typically quite boring "standards of business conduct" (SBC) are epic.
 See this thread by clicking on the twitter icon in the top right for more insights about it:
 {{< tweet 1018745458628235264 >}}

 ### OpenHack

 {{< fancybox "images" "Openhack.jpg" "OpenHack in Munich - Container all the things!" "single_image" >}}

-One of my learning experience highlights is, again, the so called OpenHack.
+One of my learning-experience highlights is, again, the so-called OpenHack.
 I have done two OpenHacks before joining Microsoft, and two in the last year alone.
-And I cant stress it enough - if it's possible for you, go attend one!
+And I can't stress it enough - if it's possible for you, go attend one!
 They are free, fun - and if learning in a small group with a smart proctor on real-world challenges is your thing - then go sign up: https://openhack.microsoft.com/

 My OpenHacks covered the following topics: